rollingrock/CommonLibSF_Plugin_Template/README.md

-# Plugin Template for CommonLibSF
+# Project Plugin Template for CommonLibSF
-Starter Project Template for use with CommonLibSF
+Starter Project Template for use with CommonLibSF for Starfield SFSE Plugin Development

 ## Build Dependencies